ChrisGPlugs/Xerc-2-Remake/README.md

-Tiding up and working out how to use this
+Tiding up and working out how to make this work

+Notes on External accessories

+IR - receiver - TSOP38238